 There are many different kinds of Ants found in the United States.
-They can be a nuisance both indoors and outdoors by contaminating food, but depending on the species, may also inflict painful bites (fire ants), damage wood structures (carpenter ants) and harm plants.
-True insects, all Ants have a three body parts, three sets of legs, and a unique bound? abdomen.
+All Ants have three body parts, three sets of legs and a round abdomen.
 They range in color from yellow to reddish-brown to black and also range in size, up to ½ inch long.

-Controlling ants make take a combination of approaches including chemical barriers around the outside of the home, indoor sprays, mound treatments and baits.
-Some ants cultivate a mutually beneficial relationship with certain garden insect pests, such as aphids, scales and whiteflies, which secrete a sugary substance known as honeydew.
-The ants feed on the honeydew and in return protect the pests from beneficial insects and may actually introduce new pests to uninfested plants.
-Consequently, controlling the pests can only be achieved by also controlling the ants or excluding them from plants with barriers or sprays.
+Controlling Ants may take a combination of approaches including chemical barriers around the outside of the home, indoor sprays, mound treatments and baits.
+Some Ants cultivate a mutually beneficial relationship with certain garden insect pests, such as aphids, scales and whiteflies, which secrete a sugary substance known as honeydew.
+These Ants feed on the honeydew and in return protect the pests from beneficial insects.